-Faculty member Amanda Bacon, graduate of the University of Akron Fine Arts Program, is a ceramic artist who enjoys creating functional pieces that represent her art history background.
-In her free time she enjoys spending time with her family, working in her home studio, knitting (any type of fiber arts), riding horses, or teaching horseback riding lesson.
-Her work has been accepted into juried entry exhibitions in Cape Code and Pennsylvania, as well as several local and international exhibitions.
+Amanda Bacon is a ceramic artist who enjoys creating functional pieces that represent their art history background.
+Being a graduate of the University of Akron Fine Arts Program, Bacon is devoted to their craft in clay.
+In Bacon’s free time, they enjoy spending time with family, working in their home studio, and knitting.
+Bacon also shares an intense passion for riding horses and teaching horseback riding lessons.
+Bacon’s work has been accepted into juried exhibitions in Cape Cod and Pennsylvania, as well as several local and international exhibitions.

 I’ve been doing art my entire life.
 I started art lessons in preschool working with a local (nationally recognized) ceramic artist who was working making bronze busts and 3D portraits.
 She was also was a painter and a calligrapher.
 (Funny that ceramics, calligraphy, and painting are my favorites!)
 I continued making art all throughout school and my work was selected for many scholastic art shows several times, with placings in many of those shows.
 I had an amazing art teacher in high school who introduced my small class to new media & allowed us to explore many materials.
 He taught us to think and see things differently.
 I was also inducted into the National Art Honor Society in High School.

 I went on to college on several art scholarships.
 I started as a double major in graphic design and photography and changed majors my senior year, much to my to all of my design professors’ dismay.
 I finished up at the Myers School of Art at the University of Akron with a BA in studio art, minoring in ceramics and professional photography.
 During my time in college, I got married to my best friend and had 3 children, all while working 1-2 jobs as well as taking classes.